Pest Agent Launches in Canada: Shaping the Future of Pest Control with a Customer-Centric Platform

 Pest Agent’s Innovative and Modern Approach Combines Expert Knowledge with Transparency to Empower Canadians in Their Fight Against Pests

-Toronto, ON – In an era where consumer demands for transparency and efficiency are at an all-time high, Pest Agent emerges as a beacon of innovation in the Canadian pest control industry.
+Toronto, ON, May 02, 2024 (GLOBE NEWSWIRE) -- In an era where consumer demands for transparency and efficiency are at an all-time high, Pest Agent emerges as a beacon of innovation in the Canadian pest control industry.
 With the reveal of its new, user-friendly platform, Pest Agent’s goal is to make Canadians feel safer with a seamless extermination experience specifically built to connect them to either the most qualified pest expert near them, or the best DIY solution for their needs.

 Founded by Ismael Girard, a visionary with a deep-rooted passion for enhancing the customer experience in pest control, Pest Agent was born out of personal necessity during the rainy summer of 2023.
 Witnessing firsthand the challenges and limitations faced by Canadians in addressing pest problems, Girard was inspired to create a platform that prioritizes consumer education and offers bespoke pest management solutions.
 “Seeing the limited options available to Canadians facing a situation as urgent and delicate as a pest problem was a wake-up call.
 I knew it had to change,” states Girard, whose expertise in technology and customer service has been instrumental in shaping Pest Agent’s unique approach.